mkearns17/Movie-Data-Analysis/README.md

 Based on this analysis I recommend the following three business actions:

 1. The top genre of movies to make should be **Action and Adventure**.
-These two genres generate at least $2.5 Trillion more in gross worldwide revenue than any other genree.
+These two genres generate at least $2.5 Trillion more in gross worldwide revenue than any other genre.
 These types of movies will help bring in money to the studio.
 2. Create a consistent lineup of **Animated** movies to ensure the company is making a profit.
 Animated movies will have the best profit margins due to lower production costs.
 This will also help appeal to a wider audience.
 3. *Do not* target specific viewer ratings for movies.
 View ratings are similar across genres.
 Similarly, *do not* limit or set specific movie lengths.
 Runtime does not have a clear impact on viewer ratings.
 Therefore, focus on the production and story quality of our movies.